arduino/help-center-content/content/Arduino Cloud/General Cloud/Wi-Fi-troubleshooting.md

 ---
-title: "Wi-Fi troubleshooting"
+title: "If your Arduino device can’t connect to a Wi-Fi network"
 ---

-This guide is intended to help you troubleshoot common Wi-Fi connectivity issues with your devices.
-Follow the steps below to identify and resolve potential issues.
+Learn how to troubleshoot Wi-Fi connectivity issues if your Arduino device can't connect to a network.
+Check the sections below to identify and resolve potential issues.

-## 1. Frequency Bands: 2.4 GHz vs 5 GHz
+## 1. Connect to a 2.4 GHz network

 Learn more about it [here](https://support.arduino.cc/hc/en-us/articles/14144656051740-Supported-Wi-Fi-bands)

 ## 2. Avoid common network names

-Avoid using generic names like "default" or "home" to prevent interference and confusion with neighboring networks.
+Make sure your Wi-Fi network has a distinct name.
+Avoid using generic names like 'default' or 'home' to prevent your device from accidentally connecting to a different network with the same name, which can lead to performance issues.

-## 3. Reset Network Credentials
+## 3. Reset network credentials for your Thing

 ### Verifying or changing network credentials in Arduino Cloud

 If the Wi-Fi connection is not working, you might need to reset the [network credentials](https://support.arduino.cc/hc/en-us/articles/360016495559-Add-and-connect-a-device-to-Arduino-Cloud#:~:text=Click%20the%20Network,adding%20the%20device) for your Thing in Arduino Cloud.

-1. Navigate to your [Thing](https://app.arduino.cc/things) that is experiencing Wi-Fi issues.
+1. Navigate to the [Thing](https://app.arduino.cc/things) that is experiencing Wi-Fi issues.

 1. Under **Network**, click the button labeled "Change"